JackEnders/custom-ami-test/README.md

 # Creating a VPC in aws with openvpn access
-This terraform setup will deploy an openvpn server with certs signed by letsencrypt that gives the user access to VPC that has internet access.
-Based on this, it's easy to set up a pivate lab that they can subsequently deploy private machines to.
+This terraform setup will deploy an openvpn server with certs signed by letsencrypt that gives the user access to a VPC that has a public and private subnet.
+Based on this, it's easy to set up a lab that other devices can be deployed to.

-It's a combination of a bunch of older terraform tutorials that no longer work/weren't quite what I was looking for, hopefully it'll help someone do something cool!
+Ultimately this is a combination of a bunch of older terraform tutorials that no longer work/weren't quite what I was looking for, hopefully it'll help someone do something cool!

 ## Usage
 1. Create a Identity on amazon eith full ec2 and route53 permissions